 Venomous and Boxman’s romantic relationship was always “canon,” even before their on-screen wedding bands or confirmation of their sexual orientations.
 It was just conveyed in a different way, as part of OK K.O.‘s overall representation of LGBTQ folks.
 It’s not the only case of the show incorporating social issues through its fantasy world while providing representation, such as approaching ethnic stereotypes through space aliens in “Everybody Likes Rad?” while the cast is full of fleshed out characters of color.
 No matter how Broadcast Standards and Practices may have factored in, OK K.O. conveys their relationship in the form the crew imagined.
 Business partnership isn’t a secret code for marriage per se, it’s a creative decision based in affection for queer-coded villains and carried through to its full potential where it’s nonetheless irrevocable from the plot and character arcs.

 On a personal note, it’s surreal to have not been “reading too much into” interactions between characters for once.
 It’s even more surreal to say “yes, the villains are pan and bi, but in a good way” in recommendation.
-(That’s not to say people aren’t allowed to enjoy “problematic” portrayals of LGBTQ identity, as someone who grew up loving animated queer-coded villains.)
-As Sean P. Griffin details in Tinker Belles and Evil Queens, LGBTQ people interpreting cartoons as queer and incorporating them into LGBTQ culture was once going against the grain of heteronormative storytelling.
+(That’s not to say people aren’t allowed to enjoy “problematic” portrayals of LGBTQ identity, speaking as someone who grew up loving animated queer-coded villains.)
+Sean P. Griffin details in Tinker Belles and Evil Queens how LGBTQ people interpreting cartoons as queer and incorporating them into LGBTQ culture used to go against the grain of heteronormative storytelling.
 As awareness of gay culture grew into the 1980s in part due to the AIDS crisis, gay-informed readings were mainstreamed by straight critics such as Dan Rather’s widely accepted interpretation of an AIDS allegory in Disney’s Beauty and the Beast.
 Now in the 2010s with more awareness of broader LGBTQ culture and more openly LGBTQ creators working in animation, such interpretations can be fully intended (especially in hopes of communicating queerness against persistent censorship).
 In those cases, queer sensibility can serve as a kind of literacy.
 As with any literacy, some people have developed it more than others.
-I’m glad I got to watch Boxman and Venomous’ relationship unfold, even though OK K.O.‘s time on Cartoon Network was cut short.
+I’m grateful I got to watch Boxman and Venomous’ relationship unfold, even though OK K.O.‘s time on Cartoon Network was cut short.
 It made its mark in the history of LGBTQ representation in cartoons in spite of that, and with any luck will inspire future generations.

 If you enjoyed this article, you can support me with a tip by buying me a coffee.
 Thank you!